 Tokomaru Bay

 Tokomaru Bay is another half hour up the road.
-A smaller and quieter township, it’s still a great place for camping, fishing and swimming for families.
-It has a safe bay, with Southern Right Whales coming in to calve or rest.
+A smaller and quieter township, it’s still a great place for camping, fishing, and swimming for families.
+It has a safe bay, where Southern Right Whales come in to calve or rest.

 Whether you spend your time seeing Gisborne attractions or exploring the surrounding area, there are plenty of wineries to visit during your stay.